kubernetes-sigs/cluster-api/docs/proposals/20200330-spot-instances.md

 - Delete: This deletes the VM and all associated disks and networking when the node is preempted.
   This is *only* supported on Scale Sets backed by Spot VMs.

+#### Running the termination handler
+The Termination Pod will be part of a DaemonSet, that can be deployed using [ClusterResourceSet](https://github.com/kubernetes-sigs/cluster-api/blob/master/docs/proposals/20200220-cluster-resource-set.md).
+The DaemonSet will select Nodes which are labelled as spot instances to ensure the Termination Pod only runs on instances that require termination handlers.

+The spot label will be added to the Node by the machine controller as described [here](#interruptible-label), provided they support spot instances and the instance is a spot instance.
+#### Termination handler security
+The metadata services that are hosted by the cloud providers are only accessible from the hosts themselves, so the pod will need to run within the host network.

+To restrict the possible effects of the termination handler, it should re-use the Kubelet credentials which pass through the [NodeRestriction](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#noderestriction) admission controller.
+This limits the termination handler to only be able to modify the Node on which it is running.
+Eg, it would not be able to set the conditions on a different Node.

 ## Implementation History